What is MTHFR (Methylenetetrahydrofolate reductase) and how do you treat a MTHFR gene mutation?

 At Advanced Functional Medicine in Perth, our experts also have a deep understanding of MTHFR and other enzymes that affect a range of functions within the body.
 Our services provide advice on factors such as diet, lifestyle and supplemental recommendations.
 They are based on your presenting complaints and understanding of blocks in your biochemical pathways.

-Through the analysis of your genetic predisposition to certain biochemical imbalances that may be contributing to your health issues, we can get to the root of the problem.
+Through the analysis of your genetic predisposition to certain biochemical imbalances that may be contributing to your health issues, we can investigate the root of the problem.

 Call us to find out more about our testing methods and how we can help you return to optimal health.